xiix0/scam/README.md

-You will be awarded some great honor.
+You will have a long and unpleasant discussion with your supervisor.